jp-berg/AES/docs/markdown/general_architecture.md

 At the moment the passwords are hashed with PBKDF2.
 This algorithm can unfortunately easily be cracked with the right hardware, like (appcrypt 697, 701) explains and suggests using the password hashing competition winner argon2, which is designed to withstand bruteforcing attemts by being able to use more memory and parallelism, thus making it more expensive for an attacker to guess the password.
 The argon2-parameters would either have to be hardcoded or attached to the encrypted text in a header for example.
 If such a header would be added, it seems like a logical step to also add a public salt to the hash parameters specified within.
 A salt is a random string, regenerated for each new password, that is hashed along with the password to prevent any kind of preprocessing attack on the password hash.
-The salt itself is stored in the clear. (appcrypt 693)
+The salt itself is stored in the clear. (appcrypt 693) At the moment the hash is hardcoded to "aeskurs", but in the future would consist of a randomly generatet string from "os.urandom()".
 The header could also hold the hash for the hash based message authentication code or short HMAC (paar)(ch.12.2.3).
 This would ensure integrity of the message, i.e. that the encrypted data was not changed, for example during transit by a malicious third party.
 This is archieved by hashing the message before transmission in combination with a secret shared only by the communicating parties and appending the resulting hash to the message.
 The recieving party is then able to verify the integrity of the message by repeating the steps and comparing the generated and the appended hash.
 (moxie) recommends to authenticate first before performing any cryptographic operation, so a future implementation would probably first encrypt the message, then hash it and append the hash to the header.
 Since we want to ensure that the correct password-hashing parameters were recieved, those would be also fed into the HMAC if a future implementation makes use of said parameters.
 The HMAC algorithm would probably a SHA3-variant, as specified in (fips202), providing the HMAC with adequate cryptographic strength.